-economy, we use a globally recognised, standard

-means of analysis known as an economic impact assessment.
-This involves quantifying the total expenditure made by Airbnb guests and hosts in the destination economy, and estimating three types of economic activity it stimulates (also businesses that facilitate Airbnb guests' stays,
+To quantify the impact of Airbnb on a local economy, we use a globally recognised, standard means of analysis known as an economic impact assessment.
+This involves quantifying the total expenditure made by Airbnb guests and hosts in the destination economy, and estimating three types of economic activity it stimulates (also summarised in Fig. 1):

-Direct impact relates to the value added by the
+Direct impact relates to the value added by the businesses that facilitate Airbnb guests' stays, including the value added by hosts.